defenseunicorns/pepr/docs/060_best-practices/README.md

 Pepr can deploy two types of controllers: Admission and Watch.
 The controllers deployed are dictated by the [Actions](https://docs.pepr.dev/main/user-guide/actions/) called for by a given set of Capabilities (Pepr only deploys what is necessary).
 Within those controllers, the default log level is `info` but that can be changed to `debug` by setting the `LOG_LEVEL` environment variable to `debug`.

-Pepr logs for all pods:
+To pull logs for all controller pods:

 ```bash
 kubectl logs -l app.kubernetes.io/controller